-1. Start by clicking the Specify by IP address icon server menu.
+1. Start by clicking the Specify by IP address icon ., or by selecting Specify IP address under the List Server menu.
 The Search Server with IP Address window will open.
 Enter the IP address of the switch you wish to search for, and then click OK.